JavaScript-AI/regex.objectified/README.md

 # regex.objectified
 An Object-Oriented variation of regex - also extends regex's basic features

+> Coming soon...
+Only being developed in JavaScript currently

 # Language Support:

 | Language    | Version |